jar398/listtools/doc/guide.md

 Writes exemplar file to standard output.

+    src/exemplar --A work/A.csv --B work/B.csv > work/AB-exemplars.csv

-There is one output row per A or B checklist row that has an associated an exemplar.
+There is one output row for each "interesting" A or B checklist row.
  - `checklist`: 0 for the A checklist, 1 for B
  - `taxonID`: the checklist row for a taxon concept
  - `exemplar id`: identifies an exemplar, locally to this analysis (not global).

+"Interesting" - TBD: describe what's omitted - many synonyms

 The meaning of an output row is that the type specimen of the indicated taxon concept is the exemplar to be identified by `exemplar